Nadezhda Neynsky: Member of the Bulgarian National Assembly and Foreign Minister of Bulgaria

 As an MP in the 39th National Assembly (2001–2005), she was a member of the Foreign Affairs Committee and the Committee on National Security and Defence.

 She was elected chairman of the United Democratic Forces in 2002.
+Mihaylova's tenure as UDF leader saw an unprecedented attrition of public support for her party which diminished UDF's political position to not much more than a marginal political player.
+Many blamed Mihaylova's leadership style for the downfall of her party.
+One of her most outspoken critics was Edvin Sugarev who in April 2003 accused the UDF leadership of lack of political strategy and political impotence.
+In protest, Sugarev resigned from his position in the party's National Executive Council.

+In the 2003 local elections Mihaylova ran for the Mayor of Sofia.
+Mihaylova made a pledge to resign as the UDF chairwoman in case she loses the mayoral election.
+She lost, but reneged on her pledge and stayed on as the UDF leader.

-After the disappointing local elections of 2003, a rift broke between her and former PM Ivan Kostov in the party.
-In 2004 29 UDF delegates (led by Kostov) left to form a new party, Democrats for a Strong Bulgaria.
-After the disappointing 2005 parliamentary election, with her party finishing fifth, she was succeeded by former president Petar Stoyanov as chairman of the party.
+After the disappointing local elections of 2003, a rift broke between her and the former PM Ivan Kostov in the party.
+In 2004, 29 UDF delegates (led by Kostov) left to form a new party, Democrats for a Strong Bulgaria.
+After the disappointing 2005 parliamentary election, with her party finishing fifth, she was succeeded by former president Petar Stoyanov as the chairman of the party.
 On 30 November 2005, Mihaylova established the "Right Alternative" (Bulgarian: Дясна алтернатива) faction within the party.

-As an MP in the 40th National Assembly, she was a member of the Foreign Affairs Committee, and the Committee on European Integration (2005–2009).
-Nadezhda was also vice-President of the National Assembly of Bulgaria from 2008–2009.
+She served on the Foreign Affairs Committee and the Committee on European Integration as a member of the 40th National Assembly.
+(2005–2009).
+From 2008 to 2009, Nadezhda served as the vice-president of the Bulgarian National Assembly.

 In November 2012, she quit the right-wing party after three senior MPs were expelled.

 Member of the European Parliament

-In the 2009 European parliamentary election Neynsky was elected as SDS candidate.
+In the 2009 European parliamentary election Neynsky was elected as the SDS candidate.
 Since then she has been a member of the European People's Party (Bulgarian: Hristyandemokrati).
-As an MEP she sat on the Committee on Budgets and was co Resident on Common Foreign and Security Policy (CFSP).
+As an MEP she sat on the Committee on Budgets and was the Co-Resident on Common Foreign and Security Policy (CFSP).
 She was also a member of the Delegation to the EU-Russia and a member of the Delegation for relations with the NATO Parliamentary Assembly.
-She served as a Deputy on the Committee on Foreign Affairs, a Deputy on the Subcommittee on Security and Defence and a substitute member of the Delegation for relations with Maghreb countries and the Arab Maghreb Union.
+She served as a Deputy on the Committee on Foreign Affairs, a Deputy on the Subcommittee on Security and Defence, and a substitute member of the Delegation for relations with Maghreb countries and the Arab Maghreb Union.

 In May 2012, she founded, together with the Austrian MEP Paul Rübig and the Danish MEP Bendt Bendtsen, a new organization called SME Europe.
 This pro-business organization within the European People's Party, aims at improving the situation of small and medium-sized enterprises all across Europe.
 Currently, she holds the position of President.
-She was vice-President of the Union of SMEs to the European People's Party from 2007 to 2011 and vice-President of the European People's Party.
+She was vice-president of the Union of SMEs to the European People's Party from 2007 to 2011 and vice-president of the European People's Party.